KR-Ravindra/Docker-DevOps/index.md

 $ systemctl status jenkins
 $ sudo ufw allow 8080
 ```

 Open [localhost:8080]() after executing above.

 * Find the password in host using

 ```bash
 $ sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ```

 ![Image](Solution/Tutorial4/Initial1.jpg)

 * Proceed to add required plugins and create login credentials.

 ![Image](Solution/Tutorial4/Initial2.jpg)

 * You can edit the Jenkins URL or leave the auto generated and then you are ready.

 ![Image](Solution/Tutorial4/Initial3.jpg)

 ![Image](Solution/Tutorial4/Initial4.jpg)

 > Demonstration of Jenkins

-* Create a sample helloWorld.java program as shown in image.
+* Create a sample helloWorld.java program as shown in image on the host machine.

 ![Image](Solution/Tutorial4/Main1.png)

-* Select _Create Job_/_New Item_ on jenkins dashboard and name it.
+* Select _Create Job_ / _New Item_ on jenkins dashboard and name it.

 ![Image](Solution/Tutorial4/Main2.png)

 > _JavaTest_ is the name of our job which is listed as _Freestyle project_.

 * Give a decent description to the job and select the option _Build Periodically_ to automate the building process.

 ![Image](Solution/Tutorial4/Main3.png)

 > ```* * * * *``` says that a new build will be made every other minute.